MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-H-Clauses-Forms/part-252-Solicitation-Provisions-Contract-Clauses/subpart-252.2-Text-Provisions-And-Clauses/section-252.225-7049.md

 As prescribed in 225.772-5, use the following provision:

-Prohibition on Acquisition of Commercial Satellite Services From Certain Foreign Entities - Representations (OCT 2015)
+Prohibition on Acquisition of Commercial Satellite Services From Certain Foreign Entities - Representations (JAN 2018)

 (a) *Definitions.* As used in this provision -